Focus on Cumberland County Animal Safety

 Canine Resuce

 Abandoned, stray and homeless dogs & puppies are a constant occurance in our rural county.
 There are hundreds unwanted litters born every year.
 Although we have a county-run animal shelter, they are often full and the waiting list for owners surrendering their pets in months long.
 FOCCAS is the only resuce opperating in Cumberland County .
 We accept a large population of dogs and puppies.
 Each one is fostered in a home environment, fully vetted and placed for adoption on Petfinder and AdoptAPet.
 We frequently rescue "unadoptable" pets such as hospice dogs and unsocialized dogs.
-They remain in foster care till the end of their lives.
+They remain in foster care until the end of their lives.
+In 2023, FOCCAS took in 287 dogs and placed 246 dogs into new homes.

 Where we work